harlanwei/micom-emulator/README.md

 - Debian 11 with kernel 5.10.127
 - Ubuntu 22.04.1 with kernel 5.15.0-46-generic

-Note that you can't use this on WSL since WSL (even WSL2, which does have a standalone virtualized kernel) does not allow loading custom kernel modules.
+Note that you can't use this on WSL by default, since WSL (even WSL2, which does have a standalone virtualized kernel) does not allow loading custom kernel modules.
+To use with WSL, you would need to compile your own kernel.

 ## Compile & Load